clasqm/freedos-repo/README.md

 -----

 ## <a name="Commandline"></a>Command-line utilities

+Most of these will end up in C:\FDOS\BIN.
+Please note that there are only so many filenames available when you have just eight characters to play with.
+If UNZIP asks whether to overwrite a file, think very carefully whether you want to use this file rather than the default FreeDOS one.

 + [ANTIWORD](./zip/antiword.zip) - Extract text and (hopefully) images from a Microsoft Word .doc (not .docx) file.
     + GNU GPL v2 licensed.